sourcegraph/sourcegraph-public-snapshot/enterprise/dev/app/macos_app/README.md

 # setup

+## Signing certificates

+In order to distribute the app bundle, it needs to be code-signed using Apple certificates.

+There are two kinds of certificates needed:

+1. Developer ID Application
+1. Signs all of the code in the app bundle, and the app bundle itself.
+1. Developer ID Installer
+1. Won't be needed as long as the method of distribution is a simple .dmg archive.
+If a EULA is added to the .dmg, or a .pkg is created, it will need to be signed by the Developer ID Installer certificate

+If they have expired and need to be re-generated, login to https://developer.apple.com as the Account Holder and create new ones.

+### get the certificates into Google Secret Manager

+Login to https://developer.apple.com as the Account Holder.

+Download the certificate, which will download an unencrypted `.cer` file.

+For security, we need to use encrypted certificates.
+To turn the unencrypted `.cer` file into an encrypted `.p12` file, either import into Keychain Access, then export (from the "login" keychain, not the "system" keychain), selecting as the File Format "Personal Information Exchange (.p12)".

+## App-specific credentials for notarization

 ## Secrets

 Secrets can be found in https://docs.google.com/document/d/1YDqrpxJhdfudlRsYTQMGeGiklmWRuSlpZ7Xvk9ABitM/edit?usp=sharing (requires Sourcegraph team credentials)

 Secrets are also stored in 1Password, in the Apple Developer vault

-The secrets have been stored in Google Secrets, and are set up in the buildkite config so they are pulled into the CI pipeline
+The secrets have been stored in Google Secrets Manager, and are set up in the buildkite config so they are pulled into the CI pipeline.

 ### code-signing secrets